Multi-Layer Cycle Benchmarking for high-accuracy error characterization: Equivalence between products of eigenvalues

-The objective of this section is to establish the equivalence between products of fidelities directly measurable via \gls{mlcb}---such as $o_3, o_4, o'_4, o_5, c_4$ introduced in the main text---and specific ratios of unlearnable fidelities, $\mu_q^{(BG)}$.
-As established at the end of Sec.~\ref{sec:simple_ex}, two functions of fidelities are deemed equivalent if one can be fully derived from the other using only high-accuracy data, i.e. (products of) learnable fidelities.
+The objective of this section is to establish the equivalence between products of eigenvalues directly measurable via \gls{mlcb}---such as $o_3, o_4, o'_4, o_5, c_4$ introduced in the main text---and specific ratios of unlearnable eigenvalues, $\mu_q^{(BG)}$.
+As established at the end of Sec.~\ref{sec:simple_ex}, two functions of eigenvalues are deemed equivalent if one can be fully derived from the other using only high-accuracy data, i.e. (products of) learnable eigenvalues.

-To achieve this, we first introduce an equivalence test to formally prove the equivalence between functions of fidelities within a single layer.
+To achieve this, we first introduce an equivalence test to formally prove the equivalence between functions of eigenvalues within a single layer.
 We then extend this test to multi-layer scenarios and demonstrate its application using a concrete example of three-qubit chains.
-This example illustrates each step required to prove equivalence and establish relationships such as those expressed in Eqs.~(\ref{eq:equiv_1B})–(\ref{eq:equiv_2}).
+This example illustrates each step required to prove equivalence and establish relationships such as those expressed in Eq.\eqref{eq:equiv_2}.
 Building on this example, we generalize the methodology to more complex cases and summarize the results.